Rudolf Nureyev: As an influence

 Nureyev's influence on the world of ballet changed the perception of male dancers; in his own productions of the classics the male roles received much more choreography.
 Another important influence was his crossing the borders between classical ballet and modern dance by performing both.
 Today it is normal for dancers to receive training in both styles, but Nureyev was the originator and excelled in modern and classical dance.
 He went out of his way to work with modern dance great, Martha Graham, and she created a work specially for him.
-While Gene Kelly had done much to combine modern and classical styles in film, he came from a more Modern Dance influenced "popular dance" environment, while Nureyev made great strides in gaining acceptance of Modern Dance in the "Classical Ballet" sphere.

-Nureyev's charisma, commitment and generosity were such that he did not just pass on his knowledge.
+Nureyev made great strides in gaining acceptance of Modern Dance in the "Classical Ballet" sphere.Nureyev's charisma, commitment and generosity were such that he did not just pass on his knowledge.
 He personified the school of life for a dancer.
 Several dancers, who were principals with the Paris Opera Ballet under his direction, went on to become ballet directors themselves inspired to continue Nureyev's work and ideas.
 Manuel Legris was director of the Vienna State Ballet and now directs La Scala Theatre Ballet, Laurent Hilaire was ballet director of the Stanislavski Theatre of Moscow and is now director of Bavarian State Ballet at Munich, and Charles Jude was ballet director of the Grand Théâtre de Bordeaux.

 Mikhail Baryshnikov, the other great dancer who like Nureyev defected to the West, holds Nureyev in high regard.
 Baryshnikov said in an interview that Nureyev was an unusual man in all respects, instinctive, intelligence, constant curiosity, and extraordinary discipline, that was his goal of life and of course love in performing.